oldweather/DWR/docs/analyses/validation_scatterplot/ensemble_at_station_CERA20C.rst

     </table>
     </center>

-Collect the data (prmsl ensemble from CERA20C):
+Collect the data (prmsl ensemble from CERA20C for January 1901):

 .. code-block:: python